 The History of the Division of Juvenile Justice

 California became a state.
-There were no correctional facilities for juveniles.
+At this time, there were no correctional facilities for juveniles.
 Some consideration was given to the need for a reform school at that time, but none was authorized.
-Serious cases, about 300 boys under the age of 20, were sent to the state prisons at San Quentin (Marin County) and Folsom (Sacramento County), between 1850 and 1860.
-This included 12, 13, and 14-year-old boys.
+Serious cases, about 300 boys under the age of 20, were sent to the state prisons at San Quentin (Marin County) and Folsom (Sacramento County) between 1850 and 1860.
+They included 12, 13, and 14-year-old boys.

-The San Francisco Industrial School was founded on May 5, 1859 by an act of the state Legislature.
-The school opened with a total of 48 boys and girls, ranging from 3-18 years of age and a staff of six.
+The San Francisco Industrial School was founded on May 5, 1859 by an act of the California State Legislature.
+The school opened with a total of 48 boys and girls, ranging from 3-18 years of age and included a staff of six.
 It was run by a private board.
-Management could accept children from parents and police, as well as the courts.
+Management could accept children from parents and police, as well as from the courts.
 The program consisted of six hours per day of school (classroom) and four hours per day work.
 Trade training was added later.
-Releases were obtained by (1) discharge, (2) indenture, and (3) leave of absence, very similar to present day probation and/or parole.
+Releases were obtained by (1) discharge, (2) indenture, and (3) leave of absence—a system very similar to present-day probation and/or parole.

 The State Reform School for boys in Marysville was authorized and opened in 1861.
 Ages ranged from 8-18 years.

-The Legislature permitted commitment to the San Francisco Industrial School from the counties of Santa Clara, San Mateo, and Alameda.
+The Legislature permitted commitments to the San Francisco Industrial School from the counties of Santa Clara, San Mateo, and Alameda.

-The first “Probation Law” was enacted (Section 1203 Penal Code).
+The first “Probation Law” was enacted (Section 1203 of the California Penal Code).